Jeffrey Gettleman

-Jeffrey A. Gettleman (born 1971) is an American Pulitzer prize-winning journalist.
-Since 2018, he has been the South Asia bureau chief of The New York Times based in New Delhi.
-From 2006-July 2017, he was East Africa bureau chief for The Times.
+Jeffrey A. Gettleman (born 1971) is an American Pulitzer Prize-winning journalist who works for The New York Times.
+From 2022 he has been a New York Times global correspondent based in London.
+From 2018 to 2022, he was The New York Times South Asia bureau chief based in New Delhi.
+From 2006 to July 2017, he was their East Africa bureau chief.